parevalo/landtrendr-ccdc/README.md

-# LandTrendr - CCDC
+# LandTrendr-CCDC Comparison Tool

-**Tool to compare the outputs of the LandTrendr and CCDC algorithms for a single Landsat pixel**
+**This tool can be used to visualize and compare the outputs of the LandTrendr and CCDC algorithms for a single Landsat pixel**

 The scripts in this repository facilitate interactively running the LandTrendr (Landsat-based detection of Trends in Disturbance and Recovery) and CCDC (Continuous Change Detection and Classification) algorithms concurrently for clicked pixels, and resulting charts enable comparison of both time series inputs and temporal segmentation results.
 This repository includes a modified copy of LandTrendr utilities and relies on functionality from the CCDC algorithm API.